-If you are pregnant or breastfeeding, you should avoid drinking ginger tea, as there is not enough information to determine its safety.
-If you are taking medication for diabetes or blood-thinning medication, consult your healthcare provider before drinking ginger tea, as it may interfere with the effectiveness of these medications.
+If you are pregnant or breastfeeding, ginger is likely safe in typical amounts when eaten in foods.
+Talk to your doctor if you are thinking about using it for nausea in pregnancy.
+If you are taking medication for diabetes or blood-thinning medication, or calcium channel blockers or certain antibiotics, consult your healthcare provider before drinking ginger tea, as it may interfere with the effectiveness of these medications.

 The Bottom Line

-Ginger root tea has many potential health benefits and is generally safe.
-However, if you are pregnant or breastfeeding, consult your healthcare provider before drinking ginger tea.
+Ginger root tea has many potential health benefits and is generally thought to be safe.
+If you are pregnant or breastfeeding, consult your healthcare provider before drinking ginger tea.
 Ginger tea can be brewed fresh or bought pre-packaged.
 Enjoy a cup today!

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!

 - Anti-Oxidative and Anti-Inflammatory Effects of Ginger in Health and Physical Activity: Review of Current Evidence (2013, ncbi.nlm.nih.gov)